Why Is Everyone Talking About Data Management Platform Today?

 But, let us first understand the background of a data management platform.

-A Data Management Platform (DMP) is marketing software that collects and manages large chunks of all different types of data.
+A Data Management Platform (DMP) is a marketing software that collects and manages large chunks of all different types of data.

 It is a type of centralized tech platform whose process starts with collecting data and segmenting it into categories.